Should You Be Investing in Real Estate Investment Trusts (REIT)?

 Publicly traded REITs have a market value based on the activities throughout the trading day.
 To value shares, companies look at the following:

 Always find out what investment holdings a REIT has.
 This could include equity or debt investments, both with different risk factors.
-A perfectly diversified portfolio would have a combination of debt and equity investments, but only you know what risks you want to take.
+An ideal diversified portfolio would have a combination of debt and equity investments, but only you know what risks you want to take.

 REIT growth factors are an important piece of the puzzle.
 The highest growth occurs when buildings can increase rents or have more opportunities for occupancy.
 Another way growth can occur is with the acquisition of more properties as long as they are income producing real estate that can offset the cost of adding to the portfolio.